gchq/stroom-docs/content/en/docs/user-guide/content/content-store.md

 ## How to find it

-The Content Store can be accessed via the Stroom Menu {{< stroom-icon "menu.svg" >}} Tools > Content Store.
+The Content Store can be accessed via the Stroom Menu:

+{{< stroom-menu "Tools" "Content Store" >}}

 ## What is a Content Store?

-A Content Store is a YAML text file that references a number of sources of content.
+A Content Store is a {{< glossary "YAML" >}} text file that references a number of sources of content.
 The content needs to be available via Git.

 The default Content Store can be found here: {{< external-link "https://github.com/gchq/stroom-content/blob/master/source/content-store.yml" "https://github.com/gchq/stroom-content/blob/master/source/content-store.yml" >}}.